Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Wentz's 233 passing yards per game in two matchups against the Jaguars are 1.5 fewer yards than his over/under in Sunday's game.
+- Wentz averages 233 passing yards per game in two matchups against the Jaguars, 1.5 fewer yards his over/under in Sunday's game.

-- Wentz had one multiple-TD outing over those games against the Jaguars.

-- This week Wentz will face the NFL's 16th-ranked pass defense (245.4 yards allowed per game).
+- The Jaguars have the NFL's 16th-ranked pass defense this season, surrendering 245.4 yards per game through the air.

-- The Jaguars' defense is 10th in the NFL, allowing 1.4 passing touchdowns per game.
+- With 23 passing TDs conceded this season, the Jaguars defense is ranked 10th in the league.

 Recent Performances